 2Poor deployment planning

 You need a solid deployment plan to successfully deploy a solution to manage mobile devices or take advantage of additional features of an enterprise mobility management (EMM) solution.
 Without it, your client could experience downtime and a loss of productivity as you roll out devices.
-A rocky deployment can also lead to slower employee adoption, which can delay the benefits and ROI of equipping staff with mobile devices.
+A rocky deployment can lead to slower employee adoption, delaying the benefits and ROI of equipping staff with mobile devices.

 The more efficiently and quickly you implement MDM, the sooner your clients and their employees can learn it, build it into their workflows and see the benefits.